ganga-devs/GangaGSoC2024/README.md

-# Challenge for Ganga projects in GSoC 2021
+# Challenge for Ganga projects in GSoC 2022

-The challenge that forms part of the Ganga projects in GSoC is divided up into three pieces.
+The challenge that forms part of the Ganga projects in GSoC is divided up into two pieces.

-1) A part that everybody should attempt that demonstrates the ability to do a basic job in Ganga and work with python
+1) A part that demonstrates a basic proficiency in Ganga and the ability to work with Python
-2) A part that is related to the improved submission handling
-3) A part that is specific to the GUI project where you will be required to create a webserver that can demonstrate its interaction with Ganga in a simple manner.

-You are welcome to do all three parts, but if you are only interested in applying for the GUI project, you will not be disadvantaged by not attempting the one related to the persistent storage.
+2) A part the demonstrates how you can work with the tools required for concurrency and asynchronous code

 ## Setup
 Following the steps below will ensure that you can work freely on your project, can submit code through pushing it to GitHub but at the same time keep it private.
 Please avoid making your repository public as we want each student to work on this independently.